25+ Ideas for Creating Halloween Family Fun at Home

 - Chat with your neighbors about blowing out a theme across multiple houses.
 Turn your block into a mini-zombie village, make each house the home of a classic Halloween character or make each porch a room in a haunted house.

-- Repurpose your artificial Christmas trees and wreaths.
+- Repurpose your artificial Christmas trees.
 You can decorate them with Halloween-themed Keepsake Ornaments, wrap them in spiderwebs or cover them with lollipop ghosts and an invitation to take one.

 - Draw or write messages on a glass door or windows using Crayola acrylic paint (add a little dish soap for easy removal) or window markers.
 Or use liquid shoe polish in black for bats, spiders and cats or white for ghosts.